BOOK I: WITHOUT A NAME

 “You get used to it after a while.”
 He shrugged.
 The hurt in his voice diminished, but didn’t fade entirely.
 “Like I said: people who come here don’t have anywhere else to go.
 That’s you, right?”

 The girl’s eyes stung.
 She bit her lip and nodded.
 “Yes.”

 “Then you’re in the right place, whether you meant to be here or not.”
 A deep sigh escaped him… but then he smiled, and while it was a sad, tight smile, it was also full of warmth and understanding.
 “Welcome to Tasakeru.
-I’m Zero… Takaishi’s my surname, but there’s no need to be formal out here.”
-He punctuated his statement with a casual bow in her direction, his hands at his sides.
+I’m Zero Takaishi.”
+He punctuated his statement with a bow, his hands at his sides.

-Zero and Hanami met each other’s eyes.
-For a moment, there was silence between them as the forest held its breath.
+They met each other’s eyes, and the forest held its breath.
 Even the birds stopped singing.

 The moment was broken when Hanami realized the state of her ruined tunic.
 Her ears turned back as she ran her hands over the tears, trying to cover them or smooth them out.
 It was a lost cause, but she made the attempt anyway.
 To his credit, Zero looked in another direction, pretending not to notice.
 Still, the silence festered, growing uncomfortable… she cast around, desperately searching for something else to say.
 “I-if you don’t mind my asking…” she began, her eyes falling on the motionless leg of one of the monsters. “… what were those things?”

 “Wood spiders,” said Zero, his features twisting into a grimace.
 “Remember how I said the rumors about monsters weren’t exactly true?
 They’re the ‘not exactly’ part.”

 “Those were spiders?!”
 Hanami goggled at him.
 “But they’re huge, I’ve never seen them grow anywhere near that big…”